-- The method has provided the desired outcome(s) in regards to the objectives of the addiction treatment.
+The method has provided the desired outcome(s) regarding the objectives of the addiction treatment.

-Examples of Evidence-Based Treatment in Drug and Alcohol Rehab
+What are Examples of Evidence-Based Treatment in Drug and Alcohol Rehab?

 SAMHSA’s National Registry of Evidence-Based Programs and Practices is an organized database featuring hundreds of evidence-based treatment methods that can be used in drug and alcohol rehab, as well as in other therapeutic settings.2